 In 2017 St. John Bosco received provisional affiliation with the Diocese of Boise.
 At the Academy’s 20th anniversary celebration the board announced their decision to change the name to better reflect it's Catholicity.
 After much consideration the board announced the new name of St. John Bosco Academy, which went into effect July 1, 2019

-St. John Bosco Academy is currently approved and fully accredited by AdvancED, a nationally recognized organization for the accreditation of many schools in the United States and around the world.
-St. John Bosco Academy's accreditation is valid through June 30, 2021.
+St. John Bosco Academy is currently approved and fully accredited by WCEA and Cognia.
 St. John Bosco Academy is a member school of the National Association of Private Catholic and Independent Schools (NAPCIS).
-St. John Bosco Academy is currently seeking accreditation with NCEA.

 In general, St. John Bosco Academy continues to make improvements in its classical model of education which infuses grammar, logic, and rhetoric throughout the regular coursework for the primary and secondary classes.
 In the elementary school, we teach a phonics-based language arts program.
 Students in seventh and eighth grade are introduced to Latin and literary classics.
 High school classes include scholastic theology and a humanities program which incorporates the Great Books and combines Latin, history and literature.

 Athletics, the arts, and the sciences heavily impact the day-to-day life at St. John Bosco Academy.
 Students may participate in 1A Division II sports, however our current facilities are not within 1A Division II specifications.
 Likewise, St. John Bosco students engage in two school-wide dramatizations but with no formal staging facilities.